-Heated handles (362XPG/371XPG)
+Heated handles (272XPG)

-On the models 362XPG and 371XPG both the front handle and the rear handle are equipped with electrical heating coils.
+On the model 272XPG both the front handle and the rear handle are equipped with electrical heating coils.
 These are supplied with electricity both from a built-in generator in the electrical system.

-When the red marking on the switch is visible, the heating is on.
+The switch for the heating coils is placed below the stop switch.
+When the red marking is visible, the heating is on.